Anuradha-Agrawal-07/Genz-Chatbot/README.md

 💬 General Chat: Slide into our mentions
 ⭐ Show Love: Star the project if you're vibing with it!

-## 📜 License
-This project is licensed under the "Do Whatever You Want But Give Credit" license 😄
-Translation: MIT License - feel free to use, modify, and distribute!

 <div align="center">
 🎀 Made with 💗 and lots of ✨
 Pookie Mimi - Because every conversation deserves some personality!
 Now go forth and chat with your new AI bestie! 💅✨
 </div>

-## 🏷️ Tags
-#AI #Chatbot #GenZ #Streamlit #Firebase #Python #MachineLearning #ImageCaptioning #PersonalityAI #WebApp #OAuth #CloudComputing #NLP #ConversationalAI #TechProject